Skip to main content

 Gating and regression strategy

-• Unit and Integration tests pass locally.
+• Execution: Unit and Integration tests must pass with 100% success on the developer's local workstation.

-• Release Candidate (Preproduction):
+Release Candidate Gate (Preproduction)

-• Commissioning confirms environment-specific readiness and is governed by R-TF-029-001/002/003.
+• Readiness: Commissioning confirms environment-specific readiness (not functional behavior) and is governed by the signed R-TF-029-001/002/003 records.

 Test environment